Media, Culture and Society BSc (Hons) – 2018 entry

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 All taught modules are 15 credits.
 Project modules and dissertation modules can be either 15, 30, 45 or 60 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Modules may be subject to teaching availability and/or student demand.

 Please note: If there is an optional Professional Training placement as part of your course, you can view the full module listing for this on the relevant programme specification.

 Optional modules for Year 2 - FHEQ Level 5

 Students take three compulsories and one option in each semester.

 Optional modules for Year 3 - FHEQ Level 6

-Students take the dissertation (45 credits) across the whole year plus THREE options from Semester 1 and TWO from Semester 2.
+Students take the dissertation (45 credits) across the whole year plus 1 compulsory and 2 options from semester 1 and 1 compulsory and 1 option from semester 2.